 CA to AZ Road Trip Map

-You can check out this California to Arizona road trip map by clicking here.
+You can check out this California to Arizona road trip map below.
 I have put all of the main stops on it, including a few highlights along the way which I detail throughout the post.

 By removing some of the stops I mention, you can easily reduce driving time if you’re pressed for time or days.